andrepapaz/java-assignment/readme.md

 # Delivery
-Important, contrary to what is written in the `Packaging Callenge.pdf` the assigment is completed by pushing your code into master.
+Important: The assigment must be completed by pushing your code into master.

 # Constraints